-- The Restricted Assets increased \$35.3 million primarily due to an \$23.9 million increase in wastewater capital connection deposits held by contracting Agencies and \$10.8 million of water connection fees being deposited into a California Asset Management Program account. - The Deferred Outflow of Resources increased by \$12.1 million, mainly as a result of the implementation of GASB 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions and the update of pension liabilities following GASB 68.
+- The Restricted Assets increased \$35.3 million primarily due to an \$23.9 million increase in wastewater capital connection deposits held by contracting Agencies and \$10.8 million of water connection fees held by the Agency in a restricted account. - The Deferred Outflow of Resources increased by \$12.1 million, mainly as a result of the implementation of GASB 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions and the update of pension liabilities following GASB 68.

-• The Deferred Inflows of Resources related to net of liability increased \$4.8 million primarily due to amortization of changes in investment \$3.1 million, change in experience of \$.9 million and change in assumption of \$.8 million.
+• The Deferred Inflows of Resources related to net of liability increased \$4.8 million primarily due to amortization of changes in investment of \$3.1 million, change in experience of \$.9 million and change in assumption of \$.8 million.